 In a twist beyond all understanding, it was when my son died, that I was born.
 People expected me to struggle to get out of bed in the morning.
 They figured that I would not want to be around others.
 Friends thought I would decline to show up for their children’s birthday celebrations, their baby showers, or anything else that could be considered a trigger.
 But that’s not what happened.
 Instead, I grew more connected to people, to the universe, to the birds, and to God.
 Through my own grief, I chose to live each day with a greater purpose.

-Eight months after my son died, I opened up my own practice Burke Williams, LLC, a family law firm – something that I always put off “for next year.”
+Roughly eight months after my son died, I opened up my own practice Burke Williams, LLC, a divorce and family law firm in Bergen County, NJ – something that I always put off “for next year.”
 I also took the time to be there and give back to other NICU families.
 By creating a life I loved through designing my own career path and helping others navigate their own family struggles along the way, I began to understand who I am at my core.